 Gyda M. Sindre

-4. From ‘Rebel Justice’ to the ‘Rule-of-Law’: Rebel Group inclusion and ‘Good Governance’
+4. From ‘Rebel Justice’ to the ‘Rule-of-Law’: The cases of Hamas and Hezbollah

 5. The Struggle for Political Stability and Governance in Northern Ireland after the Peace Process: The role of Sinn Féin and the IRA

 6. The KLA successor parties and the spoils of peace in Kosovo